apache/systemds/python-reference.md

 ## Troubleshooting Python APIs

-#### Unable to load SystemML.jar into current pyspark session.
+#### Unable to load SystemDS.jar into current pyspark session.

-While using SystemML's Python package through pyspark or notebook (SparkContext is not previously created in the session), the below method is not required.
-However, if the user wishes to use SystemML through spark-submit and has not previously invoked
+While using SystemDS's Python package through pyspark or notebook (SparkContext is not previously created in the session), the below method is not required.
+However, if the user wishes to use SystemDS through spark-submit and has not previously invoked

  `systemml.defmatrix.setSparkContext`(*sc*)
 :   Before using the matrix, the user needs to invoke this function if SparkContext is not previously created in the session.